qijianpeng/awesome-edge-computing/README.md

   heterogeneous vehicular networks.
 It provides fine-grained simulation of vehicular networks based on IEEE 802.11p and TE.

+- [VENTOS](https://maniam.github.io/VENTOS/#about): VENTOS is an integrated C++ simulator for studying vehicular traffic flows, collaborative driving, and interactions between vehicles and infrastructure through DSRC-enabled wireless communication capability.

 - [VirtFogSim](https://github.com/mscarpiniti/VirtFogSim): VirtFogSim is a
   MATLAB-supported software toolbox that allows the dynamic joint optimization and tracking of the energy and delay performance of Mobile-Fog-Cloud systems for the execution of applications described by general Directed Application Graphs (DAGs).
 Check the paper [link](https://doi.org/10.3390/app9061160) for more details.

+- [VNS](https://omnetpp.org/download-items/VNS.html): VNS is a simulation
+  framework that completely integrates the mobility and network components in a transparent and efficient way, reducing the overhead of communication and synchronization between different simulators.
+VNS provides bi-directionally interaction between a microscopic mobility model and network simulators such as OMNeT++.

 - [YAFS(Yet Another Fog Simulator)](https://github.com/acsicuib/YAFS): YAFS is a
   simulator tool based on Python of architectures such as: Fog Computing